 Which door is right for my project?

-The soundproof door required for your project will depend on your ultimate goals and the construction of the wall in which you intend to install the door.
+The sound isolation doors required for your project will depend on your ultimate goals and the construction of the wall in which you intend to install the door.
 For a standard wall with no isolation products, the IsoDoor Basic will be your best option.
 For a wall with Green Glue Compound, mass loaded vinyl, resilient channel, or staggered stud walls, the IsoDoor would be your best option.
 For a wall with resilient clips or double stud framing, the IsoDoor HD would be your best option.

 What are the differences between each door?

 Most often used in offices, vocal booths, bedrooms, hotels, and other similar uses.
 This door is 1-3/4" thick, weighs 240 pounds at a standard size of 36" x 80", and performs great in walls up to STC 55.

 Most often used in home theaters, recording studios, and other areas to maintain high STC and OITC ratings.
 This door is 2-1/2″ thick, weighs 340 pounds at a standard size of 36" x 80", and is our highest performing door for walls up to STC 62.
 Customers will still use this door in even higher STC walls ranging up to the high 60's STC as generally the OITC (low frequency performance) is more relevant and important.
 Another version of the IsoDoor HD is the IsoDoor HD LF.
 The specs on the HD LF are very similar to the HD, but the change in core design brings a considerable increase in low frequency isolation.

 To reach the highest STC and OITC ratings, while still buying doors that are affordable and easy to install, we strongly recommend communicating assemblies.
 This is when there are two soundproof interior doors installed in the same opening (like in a common wall of a hotel room).
 Our STC 50 to STC 63 tests are communicating tests using a combination of our IsoDoor, IsoDoor HD, and IsoDoor Basic.